 Encouraging curatorial experimentation and discussion platforms, Chan + Hori highlights both processes and ideas.
 Dedicated to both emerging and established artists, it is also open to exploring different disciplines and artistic expressions aside from visual arts, such as performance and fashion.

 In addition to Chan + Hori’s strong focus on building sustainable relationships with international public and private collections, the gallery provides a professional infrastructure for its exclusive artists to support their careers in all relevant aspects - including regular exhibitions, management of large-scale productions, overseas opportunities and collaborations with institutions.

 Chan + Hori opened its doors in Block 6, Gillman Barracks, in February 2017.
 Since then, it has continually showcased pioneering and vibrant contemporary art from Singapore, the region and the world.

 Chan + Hori has aligned itself with current national and international art and culture discourses, actively collaborating with artists, institutions, art councils and corporate entities.
 It involves art in everyday experiences through newly commissioned works for open spaces, special exhibitions on pertinent socio-political themes and programmes such as dialogues and discussions to instigate new thoughts and opinions.

-A key example of our Special Projects is the DISINI Festival, outlined below.
+Two key examples of our Special Projects are the DISINI Festival and Atypical Singapore, outlined below: